patsawz/tab-next-to-race/README.md

     npm install -g polymer-cli@next

+Then do an `npm install` to install all other dependencies!

 ### How to run the app

 This command serves the app at `http://127.0.0.1:8081` and provides basic URL